honytsoi/CBBroadcastingCoach/test_documentation.md

 # Test Documentation

-This document describes the tests implemented in `test.js` and outlines the scope of testing, including what is covered and what is not.
+This document describes the unit tests implemented in the `tests/` directory and outlines the scope of testing, including what is covered and what is not.

 ## Overview

-The tests in `test.js` use the `jest` testing framework to verify the functionality of the following modules:
+The unit tests use the built-in `node:test` runner to verify the functionality of the following modules:

--   `static/src/api/cloudflareWorker.js`
--   `static/src/config.js`
+-   `static/src/api/cloudflareWorker.js` (Note: Currently untested, `test.js` seems to cover this but uses Jest - needs consolidation)
+-   `static/src/config.js` (Note: Currently untested, `test.js` seems to cover this but uses Jest - needs consolidation)
+-   `static/src/storage-manager.js` (Covered in `tests/storage-manager.test.js`)
+-   `static/src/user-manager.js` (Partially covered in `tests/user-manager.test.js`)

 ## Tested Functionality